 - include rolling forward existing projects from the previous SHIP where appropriate;

 - set out the funding and delivery mechanism including where funds are being sought or provided through other Scottish Government programmes; and

 - demonstrate that the projects and resources will be realistically delivered over the plan period, highlighting any potential risks.

-Local authorities may expand the level of information within their SHIP to meet their individual requirements, or for reporting on wider issues to Committee etc. However, each SHIP – as a minimum – should contain the core information detailed in this guidance and be submitted on HARP with appropriate tables in the standard format and for the narrative and tables to be published on the Council website.
+Local authorities may expand the level of information within their SHIP to meet their individual requirements, or for reporting on wider issues to Committee etc. However, each SHIP – as a minimum – should contain the core information detailed in this guidance and be submitted on HARP with appropriate tables in the standard format and the narrative and tables should be published on the Council website.

 Local authorities should ensure that equality is central to all housing and housing services delivery.
 The SHIP should draw on the findings from the local authority’s Equalities Impact Assessment (EQIA) when considering the implications flowing from the translation of strategic aims into housing priorities.

 Local authorities may also have undertaken an Equalities and Human Rights Impact Assessment, Fairer Scotland Duty Impact Assessment, a Health Inequalities Impact Assessment, and a Child Rights and Wellbeing Impact Assessment – where there are any updates, these should be reflected in the SHIP.